oss-review-toolkit/orthw-shell/README.md

 For example:
 - to correct license findings in an open source dependency, you can run `orthw pc-create <package-id>`, which generates a [package configuration][ort-package-configurations] file
-- to indicate that certain items are internal to the project (and so license findings should not be reported against them), you can generate scope excludes for you project's  [.ort.yml][ort-yml] file with the command `orthw  rc-generate-scope-excludes` generates [scope excludes][ort-yml-scope-excludes].
+- to indicate that certain items are internal to the project (and so license findings should not be reported against them), you can generate scope excludes for your project's  [.ort.yml][ort-yml] file with the command `orthw  rc-generate-scope-excludes` generates [scope excludes][ort-yml-scope-excludes].

 ## Benefits of `orthw`